Attitudes Inspire, But Activities Generate Impact

 There are many other activities than those mentioned above that can inspire.
 What about providing your employees and customers custom promotional items and apparel?
 Once you’ve renewed their pride in working for or partnering with your company, give them the chance to show it off to everyone they encounter.

-In my next post, I’ll be sharing some quotations by famous (and not-so-famous) people that could could help inspire you and your employees.
+In my next post, I’ll be sharing some quotations by famous (and not-so-famous) people that could help inspire you and your employees.
 I enjoy passing along quotes; each time I do, I find a couple that I want to hang on to.
 They give my energy a boost, and I’ll bet you find them worthwhile, as well.